Aarbel/web-app-to-stores/README.md

 This repo is based on Cordova.
-Just run your Web App or SPA inside a Native App :tada:
+Just run your Web App or SPA inside a Native App **in one line** :tada:

 **I'll provide PWA features later, i'm looking right now for a partner with an experience with Cordova plugins and Objective C / Java to complete this repo : https://github.com/phonegap/phonegap-plugin-pwa.**